YimHCLab/SemenMicrobiome/README.md

 Part 1 - Raw sequences Analysis using QIIME2
 ------------------------------------------------------------------------------------------------------
-The pipeline for analysing the raw sequences could be found at https://github.com/biofuture/microbiome_singulairty_version
+The pipeline for analysing the raw sequences can be found at https://github.com/biofuture/microbiome_singulairty_version

 Linux Scripts could be found in file: